 A student who becomes ill in school must get permission from his/her teacher to report to the nurse.
 If the nurse is not in, students are to report to the office.
 The school nurse or an administrator has authority for the dismissal of students for illness during the day.
 If, in his or her professional judgment, a student should go home, then he/she will make the necessary arrangements by telephone.
 If the school nurse or administrator determines that a student should remain in school, then the student is to remain.
 At no time should students call home to request someone to come and pick them up.
 Students calling home without the permission of the school nurse or administration will be subject to disciplinary action.
-If a student must bring medication to school, the medicine must be given to the school nurse.
+If a student must bring medication to school, the medicine must be correctly labeled with the student's name, type of medicine and the time it is to be taken.
+The medicine must be given to the school nurse.
 It is the responsibility of the student to report to the nurse's office to take the medication.
 Under no circumstances should any student take medication other than in the presence of the school nurse.
 Please make sure the medication (either prescription or non-prescription) is accompanied by a physician's written order.
 Each student has received a form for his/her use, which must also be signed by a parent or guardian.